MycoWorks

-MycoWorks is a biotechnology company based in Emeryville, California that produces leather-like products using a process involving mycelium.
+MycoWorks was a biotechnology company based in Emeryville, California that produced leather-like products using a process involving mycelium.
 The company was founded in 2013 by Philip Ross, Sophia Wang, and Eddie Pavlu.
+The company became insolvent in late October 2025, and was liquidated via an Assignment for the Benefit of Creditors process (ABC).
+MycoWork's intellectual property assets were sold to Daniel Frydenlund of Stage Fund, a Denver-based private equity fund, which formed a new company, MycoWorks Denver, LLC., in 2026.

 History

-Co-founder and chief technical officer Phil Ross's work with mycelium began before the formation of the company, which has assisted in the company's developments.
-In 2017, Matthew L. Scullin signed on as chief executive officer.
-In early 2020, the company raised Series A financing, and later that year, $45 million in Series B financing with Natalie Portman and John Legend participating.
+Co-founder and former Chief Technical Officer Phil Ross's work with mycelium began before the formation of the company, which assisted in the company's developments.
+In 2017, Matthew L. Scullin signed on as Chief Executive Officer.
+In early 2020, the company raised Series A financing, and, later that year, $45 million in Series B financing with Natalie Portman and John Legend participating.